 Existing security policies in lots of cases cover secure work requirements for a certain physical location within certain protected and regulated networks.
 They often exclude remote working in dangerous and harmful environments, and remote work from home is currently such an environment.
 In its essence, a home environment with an undefined set of personal devices mixed with work equipment, all used to reach an organization’s sensitive data and resources, is a dangerous combination.

 An effective remote work policy must clearly define and outline:

-- how remote work is organized
+- How remote work is organized.

-- which equipment and software should be used to access certain assets and which shouldn’t
+- Which equipment and software should be used to access certain assets and which shouldn’t.

-- how users are protected against the most common threats in remote work conditions
+- How users are protected against the most common threats in remote work conditions.

 Controlling the Security of Remote Operations

 Your IT department is most likely doing everything to provide the best conditions possible for business continuity and security.
-However, a big part of the responsibility lies on you too.
+However, a big part of the responsibility lies with you too.
 Follow the best practices and guidelines for your work equipment and adapt them to secure your own assets to strengthen the remote working space.